oanguenot/simctl-cli/README.md

 ```

-_Note_: This commands requires the bundleId of the application.
+_Note_: This command requires the bundleId of the application.

 ### To complete...